History, Architecture & Gardens

 In honor of the extraordinary sunsets over the lake, the couple called the place Antumalal, meaning Corral of the Sun in the Mapuche language.
 One day the President of Chile, Gabriel González Videla travelled over the water to visit the café.
 Don Guillermo, full of enthusiasm for his dream to build a hotel on the beautiful site, approached the president with a request for a loan to build a work of architecture that would make Chile proud.
 Videla was impressed, and helped Don Guillermo get his first loan.
 Thus, Hotel Antumalal was born.

-Conceived in the 40’s and influenced by the Bauhaus style, the design and lines of the Antumalal captivate our guests.
+Conceived in the 40’s and influenced by the Bauhaus and Frank Lloyd Webber styles, the design and lines of the Antumalal captivate our guests.
 Constructed on a rocky promontory that dominates the lake, each corner was designed to fit harmoniously with the natural surroundings.
 In just 5 years, the owners and the Chilean architect Jorge Elton transformed the arid and inhospitable terrain into a magnificent building with beautiful gardens that we still enjoy today.

 The rooms extend over a cliff, each with panoramic windows looking out onto the lake.
 Meanwhile, four Chalets are hidden within the gardens, all with the same architectural style, but each one different.
 The original design of the furniture mixes native wood, iron, cords, white rugs and open fireplaces creating an air of warmth, simplicity and elegance.